Vivian Castleberry

 Vivian Anderson Castleberry (April 8, 1922 – October 4, 2017) was an American newspaper editor, journalist, and women's rights activist, who was elected to the Texas Women's Hall of Fame in 1984.

 Early life

-She was raised in East Texas and entered the journalism profession before attending college.
+Born in East Texas, she was raised in Athens, Texas and entered the journalism profession before attending college.
 Castleberry attended Southern Methodist University in Dallas, Texas, graduating in 1944 with a degree in journalism.
 In 1999, she received an honorary Doctor of Humane Letters degree from SMU, in recognition for her landmark work in "focusing public attention on the basic issues of equality and justice."
 She is also an SMU Distinguished Alumnae.